Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management_of_System_Components.md

 * When rebooted, components that have the `cfs-state-reporter` package installed will register a null current configuration, resulting in a full configuration.
 * When a configuration is updated, all components with that desired configuration will automatically get updates for the layers of the configuration that have changed.
 * If a configuration is only partially applied due to a previous failed configuration session and the component has not exceeded its maximum retries, it will be configured with any layers of the configurations that have not yet been successfully applied.
-* Users may also reset the configuration state of a component manually to force reconfiguration without rebooting a node.
+* When a user manually resets the configuration state of a component, it will force reconfiguration without rebooting a node.
 * If a manual CFS session applies a version of a playbook that conflicts with the version in the desired configuration, CFS will re-apply the desired version after the manual session is completed.
 * Any other situation that causes the desired state to not match with the current state of a component will trigger automatic configuration.
-Note that CFS only tracks the current state of components as they are configured by CFS sessions.
+CFS only tracks the current state of components as they are configured by CFS sessions.
 It does not track configuration state created or modified by other tooling on the system.

 ### View Component Configuration